GuruMaps/AndroidManual/04-tips-and-tricks-and-troubleshooting.md

 * &lt;retina&gt;1&lt;/retina&gt; – for 512х512 px \(e.g. Google Maps HD\),
 * &lt;retina&gt;2&lt;/retina&gt; – for 256х256 px \(e.g. CloudMade HD\).

-**How to add**.
+#### How to add

 There are several ways to add custom online map source to the app:
 1. Place the XML file in the app shared folder in iTunes.
 2. Open the XML file attached in Email on your device using the "Open in Galileo" option.
 3. Open the XML file from Dropbox on your device using the "Open in.." option.

 As a result, the new map source will appear in Map Source list.

-**Troubleshooting**.
+#### Troubleshooting

 Sometimes you can see empty map areas (tiles), with the following warning messages on the map:
-* "_Tile loading error_.
+* "Tile loading error.
 Please check your Internet connection" – this appears when tiles are missing in the cache and app can't download them.
 Enable an Internet connection or go to ’online’ mode to load the missing tiles.
-* "_Tile loading error_.
+* "Tile loading error.
 Wrong response from the server" – the online server is not responding.
 Try to navigate to this area later to reload any missing tiles.

 ## Offline Maps Import {#offlineMapsImport}

 Feature, available as an in-app purchase, allows you to import previously created custom offline maps in .sqlitedb or .mbtiles format.

-**Creating an offline map**.
+#### Creating an offline map

 The main idea is to create an offline map for the desired area in advance with one of the following tools on your computer using one of the following tools:

 * [Mobile Atlas Creator](http://mobac.sourceforge.net/) (known also as MOBAC)
 * [TileMill](https://tilemill-project.github.io/tilemill/)